 Check Price on Amazon Shop at Infinite Discs

 I recommend this disc for all skill levels because of its versatility and intricacy of design.
-The Buzzz has consistently been one of the top-selling midrange discs from major disc golf retailers for the past fifteen years.
-I like the accuracy of this disc.
+The Buzzz has consistently been one of the top-selling midrange discs from major disc golf retailers for the past twenty years!
+It’s not just me, others also love the accuracy of the Buzzz.
 Whatever the weather condition is, this disc will still fly accurately towards the goal.

 This mid-range disc has an incredible flat top and a small rim.
 The size is just enough to fit perfectly in your hands.
 It is a disc that works incredibly well for both forehand and backhand throws.
 Thanks to the accuracy of the Buzzz, you can still lock in par even if you do not have a good drive.

-The Discraft Buzzz has a little more stability than I would recommend for new players.
-But I would still recommend it to any player of any expertise.
-It is because any shots are beautiful with this disc.
-Just focus on your aim, get your release angle right, and then throw!
+The Discraft Buzzz possesses slightly more stability than typically recommended for new players.
+However, I would still endorse it for players of any skill level.
+This is because any shot executed with this disc tends to be impressive.
+Simply concentrate on your aim, perfect your release angle, and then launch it!

 PROS